Stefan2608/Dog-breed-classifier/README.md

 3. Go to http://0.0.0.0:3001/

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Udacity for the data.
+Thank you Udacity for providing the project data!